Verification flow redesign that increased conversion by 5.3%

 The data validated that we made the right decisions

-The results were clear.
+We ran the experiment for 6 weeks across 2 cohorts and the results were great.
 Customers uploaded higher-quality documents, fewer re-uploads were needed, and more purchases made it through verification.

 This validated our hypothesis: clearer requirements upfront reduce rejection and downstream support work.